CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Field Study

 \subsection{Study Design}

-To explore these questions, we conducted an exploratory field deployment study that combined system usage logs with user interviews~\cite{creswell2017designing}, enabling us to capture both behavioral patterns and the reasoning behind user actions.
-We deployed \sys{} in active research laboratories to observe usage and experiences within participants’ real work environments~\cite{rogers2011interaction}.
-This approach is particularly appropriate given our research focus on understanding user engagement and experience with a sociotechnical intervention in organizational contexts, where authentic workplace dynamics are crucial for meaningful insights.
+To explore these questions, we conducted an exploratory field deployment study that combined analysis of system usage logs with user interviews~\cite{creswell2017designing}, enabling us to capture both behavioral patterns and the reasoning behind user actions.
+We deployed \sys{} in active research laboratories to observe usage and experiences within participants' real work environments~\cite{rogers2011interaction}.
+This field study approach reflects the often underestimated difficulty of evaluating CSCW applications: organizational systems must be assessed within authentic work contexts, as in-lab experiments that attempt to simulate ecologically valid environments cannot reproduce the social dynamics and group interactions that unfold over weeks and months~\cite{grudin1988why}.

+Our evaluation focuses on understanding how CHOIR mediates organizational knowledge management practices, thereby demonstrating the feasibility of \sys{} and the benefits observed through user behaviors and interview responses.
+Field studies of organizational memory systems have long shown how such systems augment collective memory within real organizational contexts and workflows~\cite{ackerman1998augmenting}.
+While field deployments cannot establish causal relationships due to the challenges of creating controlled baselines, they enable a holistic understanding via a \textit{descriptive} approach~\cite{lazar2017research} that characterizes how CHOIR mediates organizational communication and memory practices in situ.
+Many social computing studies that involve a group of users, an organization, or a community, similarly choose to evaluate systems through deploying the system in the wild and takes the descriptive approach~\cite{mahar2018squadbox, 10.1145/1822258.1822283, 10.1145/3432912, bali2023nooks, 10.1145/3173574.3173769, 10.1145/2145204.2145249, 10.1145/3025453.3025780}.
+In studying sociotechnical interventions in organizational contexts, authentic workplace dynamics provide crucial insights into user engagement and experience with collaborative knowledge management systems.